datarobot/datarobot-user-models/model_templates/inference/r_unstructured/README.md

 [1] "text"
 ```

-The values  are`mimetype=application/stream` and `charset=utf8` as was passed.
+The values are `mimetype=application/stream` and `charset` is missing as it was not passed, because not required for binary data.
-> Note that encoding is not required for binary data.
-If you don't want to pass the textual mimetype so that DRUM can decode data for you,
+> Note: If you don't want to pass the textual mimetype so that DRUM can decode data,
-> you can pass mimetype for binary data, charset and decode the data yourself.
-This depends on the particular task.
+> you still can pass mimetype for binary data and charset and decode the data yourself, e.g. `application/octet-stream;charset=<your_charset>`.
+> This depends on the particular task.

 The data is treated as binary, so the type is `raw`.
 The incoming query params are `ret_mode=text`, used in `custom.R` to output data as either str or bytes.